Peter-Vincent/bootcamp/rasp_pi_D2.md

 ## Setting up the camera on your Pi

 This is the bit we've all been waiting for.
-Plug the camera into your Pi as directed by by the instructions on github.
-The picamera software is already installed on your Pi but you will need to enable it by doing
+Plug the camera into your Pi as directed by by the instructions on github, and make sure the required software is installed following the instructions [here](https://picamera.readthedocs.io/en/release-1.13/install.html "picamera")

+## Streaming your camera to the web

+This is pretty easy, because there is pre-built code that already works, straight from the [picamera documentation](https://picamera.readthedocs.io/en/release-1.13/recipes2.html#web-streaming "streamy boi").
+I encourage you to play around with this code and try and understand whats going on.